 Creating meaningful vocabulary for high school students.
 Hmmmm.

-(Working on vocabulary methods for high school students?
+(Working on teaching vocabulary to high school students ?
 You might want to bookmark this page.)

-Let’s examine some methods of teaching vocabulary for high school students.
+Let’s examine some vocabulary activities for high school.

 1. Ask students to choose their words.

 With this approach, students will choose words to study from a reading assignment, most often a novel.

 This method takes extra work because you won’t have a master for grading.
 I’ve also found that it’s labor intensive.
 Guiding students and encouraging them to uncover difficult words requires circling amongst students.
 Grading can be a completion check or quick overview of words.
 Another option is to compile the class’ commonly listed words and study those.
 This approach means that the work won’t be done ahead of time, which creates extra prep work for you.